 The easiest option for most people is fine wood shavings, often sold as pet bedding in various size compressed blocks and readily available on the high street at low cost.
 As you can see from the photo below, the shavings are fairly fine, but not a true ‘sawdust’.
 They are usually sourced from timber processing companies, so are technically a local waste product and are very dry and easy to store.

-We prefer to wet it slightly or it’s too light and fluffy and if you have a chance to let it mature outside, even better.
-The slight downside to shavings is that they will take longer to compost down.
+We prefer to wet then slightly or it’s too ‘light and fluffy’ and if you have a chance to let it mature outside, even better (let the bacteria get to start on it).
+The slight downside to shavings is that they will take longer to compost down so if you want fast compost, maybe consider something else.

 Compressed Wood Pellets

-Compressed wood pellets, sold as cat litter, stove pellets or horse bedding are one of our favourites and give the reliable all round performance.
+Compressed wood pellets, sold as cat litter, stove pellets or horse bedding are one of our favourites and give a reliable ‘all round’ performance.
 Sprinkle some water over them to ‘fluff’ them up and they’ll cover well.
 Use them uncompressed as the soak layer at the bottom of your solids container.

 Keep it dry – for the moment!